Zzixin/Socket-Program/README.md

 	The ServerP received the topology and score information.
 	The ServerP finished sending the results to the Central.

-   7) ./clientA <username1>
+   7) ./clientA Victor
 	The client is up and running.
 	The client sent Victor to the Central server.
 	Found compatibility for 'Victor' and 'Oliver':
 	Victor---Rachael---Oliver
 	Matching Gap: 1.06

-   8) ./clientB <username2>
+   8) ./clientB Oliver
 	The client is up and running.
 	The client sent Oliver to the Central server.
 	Found compatibility for 'Oliver' and 'Victor':
 	Oliver---Rachael---Victor
 	Matching Gap: 1.06

-   9) ./clientB <username2> <username3>
+---optional part (extra points)---

+   9) ./clientA Victor
 	The client is up and running.
+	The client sent Victor to the Central server.
+	Found compatibility for 'Victor' and 'Oliver':
+	Victor---Rachael---Oliver
+	Matching Gap: 1.06
+	Found compatibility for 'Victor' and 'King':
+	Victor---King
+	Matching Gap: 0.45

+   9) ./clientB Oliver King
+	The client is up and running.
-	The client sent Oliver and Rachael to the Central server.
+	The client sent Oliver and King to the Central server.
 	Found compatibility for 'Oliver' and 'Victor':
 	Oliver---Rachael---Victor
 	Matching Gap: 1.06
-	Found compatibility for 'Rachael' and 'Victor':
+	Found compatibility for 'King' and 'Victor':
-	Rachael---Victor
+	King---Victor
-	Matching Gap: 0.69
+	Matching Gap: 0.45

 g.
 I haven't noticed any idiosyncrasy yet.